Scottish common sense realism: Theories of perception

-Dugald Stewart's theory of perception acknowledges a great influence from Reid whose philosophy he termed "fundamental laws of belief.".
+Dugald Stewart's theory of perception acknowledges a great influence from Reid whose philosophy he termed "fundamental laws of belief".
 However, Stewart proffered a more moderate approach to realism and his theory of perception emphasized the utility of the senses.

 Influence

-Common Sense Realism not only dominated Scottish thought in the 19th century, it had a major influence as well in France, the United States, and other countries.
+Common Sense Realism not only influenced Scottish thought in the 19th century, it had a major influence as well in France, the United States, and other countries.
 Victor Cousin (1792–1867) was the most important proponent in France.
 Reidian thought was the "orthodox philosophy of colleges and universities" in the early 18th century and provided an intellectual bedrock for the Age of Enlightenment.

-American declaration of independence
+American Declaration of Independence

 Common Sense Realism swept American intellectual circles in the 18th century.
 Reid's philosophy was pervasive during the American Revolution and served as a stabilizing philosophical influence.
-Hailed by some as the "father of modern psychiatry," Benjamin Rush's tutelage at the University of Edinburgh imbued him with strong realist tendencies which influenced much of his scientific and political work including his moral opposition to slavery.
+Hailed by some as the "father of modern psychiatry", Benjamin Rush's tutelage at the University of Edinburgh imbued him with strong realist tendencies which influenced much of his scientific and political work including his moral opposition to slavery.
 Evidence of the influence of Scottish Common Sense realism can readily be found in the philosophy of both Thomas Jefferson and John Adams.
 Adams compared the contributions of Dugald Stewart favorably to works of Aristotle and René Descartes.
 Scotsman and signer of the Declaration of Independence, John Witherspoon presided over Princeton University; students under his tutelage included 12 state governors, 55 delegates to the Constitutional Convention and future president James Madison.
 His education at the University of Edinburgh made him a strong proponent of the Scottish Enlightenment and Realism.
 James McCosh (1811–94) continued the influence of Scottish Realism at Princeton when he became president of the university in 1868, reviving its influence as a major stronghold of the movement.
 Noah Porter (1811–92) taught Common Sense realism to generations of students at Yale.

 Christian fundamentalism

 Scottish Realism greatly influenced conservative religious thought and was strongest at Princeton Seminary until the Seminary moved in new directions after 1929.
 The Princeton theologians built their elaborate system on the basis of "common-sense" realism, biblicism and confessionalism.
-James McCosh was brought from Queen's College, Belfast, to Princeton College's Chair of Moral Philosophy and Presidency because of his book "The Method of Divine Government," a Christian philosophy that was precursory to Charles Darwin's "The Origin of Species" (1859).
+James McCosh was brought from Queen's College, Belfast, to Princeton College's Chair of Moral Philosophy and Presidency because of his book "The Method of Divine Government", a Christian philosophy that was precursory to Charles Darwin's "The Origin of Species" (1859).
 Several Princeton Theologians followed McCosh to adopt a stance of theistic evolution.
 It was his goal to develop Princeton as a Christian university in North America, as well as a forefront intellectual seminary of the Presbyterian Church.
 The faculty of the college and seminary included both evolutionary thinkers and non-evolutionary thinkers.
 Much evangelical theology of the 21st century is based on Princeton theology and thus reflects Common Sense Realism.
-New Testament scholar Grant Osborne concludes that Scottish Common Sense Realism influenced biblical hermeneutics, that the surface level understanding of Scripture became popular, and individualistic interpretations abounded.
+New Testament scholar Grant R. Osborne concludes that Scottish Common Sense Realism influenced biblical hermeneutics, that the surface level understanding of Scripture became popular, and individualistic interpretations abounded.